NathanBunge/SpreadsheetApp/README.md

 ## Features:
 ### Cell Data
-#### Text
-users can enter text into a cell which will be saved when they press ENTER.
+**Text:** users can enter text into a cell which will be saved when they press ENTER.
-#### Values
-Numerical Values are also stored for the cell.
+**Values:** Numerical Values are also stored for the cell.
 If the text starts with "=", then the value of the cell will be displayed.
-#### Color
-Background color of each cell can be changed
+**Color:** Background color of each cell can be changed

 ### Cell referencing
 Cells that start with "=" and have cell names inside the text string (i.e. A2 or C8) will have their value set to the referenced cell's value.